maxxiimo/the-front-end-manifesto/README.md

 - [Front End Coders Manifesto][The Manifesto]
 - [Getting Started][]
   -  Groundwork
+    -  .gemfile
+    -  .gitignore
   -  Layout
+    -  Where Does It Live?
+    -  Give Me the Code!
+    -  HTML5 Boilerplate
+    -  Where Do Things Go?
+    -  What Did We Just Do?
   -  Styles
-- [Using Compass][]
-- [HTML Organization][]
+- [HTML and CSS Organization][]
+  - HTML Organization
     - Naming Conventions
     - Where to Put Things
     - IE 6
     - %head and Boilerplate
     - The Title
     - JavaScript
-- [CSS Organization][]
+  - CSS Organization
     - Rails Manifest vs. Sass Partials
     - Use Labeling System
     - Naming Conventions
     - Keep it DRY!
+- [Using Compass][]
 - [Preprocessors and Frameworks][]
   - Sass and Less
   - Twitter Bootstrap